Nucleomics-VIB/bionano-tools/README.md

 ### **bnxsplitter.pl**

-The perl script **[bnxsplitter.pl](general-tools/bnxsplitter.pl)** will split data from a BNX file (or archive thereof) into five separate 'invisible' TSV files for down-processing using [R] (or your favorite script).
-The files are created next to the input file and are made invisible with a atarting '.'.
-This can easily be changed in teh code.
+The perl script **[bnxsplitter.pl](general-tools/bnxsplitter.pl)** will split data from a BNX file (or archive thereof) into five separate 'invisible' TSV files available for down-processing using [R] (or your favorite script).

 * .header.tsv
 * .zero.tsv
 * .one.tsv
 * .qx11.tsv
 * .qx12.tsv

+The files are created next to the input file and are made invisible with a starting '.' (<dot>).
+This can easily be changed in the code.

 Type the script name followed by -h will list all available parameters